Letter for students, to be read carefully before starting lessons

 The main risks of Covid transmission occur through touch and through the air.
 By only working with one person at a time, in a carefully thought-out environment where students do not directly encounter each other coming and going, and by carefully and consistently following a number of other guidelines related to physical contact and air quality, the risks can be dramatically reduced (see "What are the risks" below).

 Air Quality: Recent evidence suggests that airborne transmission may be a much the greater risk than touch.
 In addition, studies suggest that transmission outdoors is fully 95% lower than indoors, and this information can be used to further reduce reduce risk (see below).
 Several studies have shown that wearing a mask dramatically reduces the risk of transmission to others and somewhat reduces risk to yourself.
 The student is required to use the right sort of mask (ideally two or (better) three-ply cotton or disposable well-fitting masks.
-Dust excluding masks with a valve do nothing to protect others and should not be used) and the teacher is required to use a certified Type-2 surgical mask (rated at 98% plus effective at protecting other people from the wearer, conforming to EN14683) and also a visor (face shield), which is quite protective for both parties.
+Dust excluding masks with a valve do nothing to protect others and should not be used.
+The teacher is required to use a certified Type-2 surgical mask (rated at 98% plus effective at protecting other people from the wearer, conforming to EN14683) and also a visor (face shield), which is quite protective for both parties.
 I ask that students bring their own mask, but I also keep a ready supply of disposables.

 Lessons will be scheduled in such a way that students will not directly encounter each other (see below).